CPHS/OPHS Glossary of Terms

 Amendment:

-Modification or change to a currently approved study (protocol or
+Modification or change to a currently approved study (protocol or consent

-only grammatical or typographical errors).
+grammatical or typographical errors).
 (See also: Approval, Continuing Review, Minor Amendment and Expiration Date)

 Anonymous:

-Anonymous data collection means that no identifiable information
+Anonymous data collection means that no identifiable information (e.g.

-is connected to the data either directly or through a coding system
+to the data either directly or through a coding system at any point in

-at any point in the study.
-In addition to videotapes and photographs,
+the study.
+In addition to videotapes and photographs, audio recordings

-that multiple pieces of information, none of which are identifiable
+pieces of information, none of which are identifiable on their own, may

-on their own, may uniquely identify a person when brought together;
+uniquely identify a person when brought together; in this case, the data

-in this case, the data would not be considered anonymous.
+would not be considered anonymous.

 Approval:

-The determination of the IRB that the research satisfies the applicable University, State and
+that the research satisfies the applicable University, State and Federal

-under Continuing Review.
+Review.
 (See also: Amendment, Continuing Review and Expiration Date)

 Assent:

-The agreement to participate in a research study given by a child
+The agreement to participate in a research study given by a child or

-agreement, failure to object should not be construed as assent.
+failure to object should not be construed as assent.

 Assurance:

-A formal written, binding commitment that is submitted to a federal
+A formal written, binding commitment that is submitted to a federal agency

-and stipulates the procedures through which compliance will be achieved.
+the procedures through which compliance will be achieved.

 Authorization:

-access protected health information (PHI).
-Required by HIPAA for disclosures or uses other than for
+Under HIPAA, the granting of rights to access protected health information (PHI).
+Required by HIPAA for disclosures or uses other than for treatment,

-of Privacy Practices).
-Treatment cannot be conditioned on granting
+Treatment cannot be conditioned on granting of an authorization.
+An authorization

-as to the PHI covered and its uses.
+is a specific, detailed document as to the PHI covered and its uses.

 Authorized Institutional Official:

-An officer of an institution with the authority to speak for and
+An officer of an institution with the authority to speak for and legally

-in biomedical and behavioral research.
+and behavioral research.

 Autonomy:

-Personal capacities to consider alternatives, make choices, and act
+Personal capacities to consider alternatives, make choices, and act without

-without undue influence or interference of others.
+undue influence or interference of others.

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z